BembelBytes/pydiabas/README.md

 # pydiabas
-**pydiabas** is a python module for communication with ECUs (Electronic Control Units) in cars using **EDIABAS** as diagnosis system (eg. BMW, Volkswagen).
+**pydiabas** is a Python module for communication with ECUs (Electronic Control Units) in cars using **EDIABAS** as diagnosis system (eg. BMW, Volkswagen).
 The module has only been tested on BMW cars.
-Using this module makes it possible to make advantage of the comfort features of python by still allowing communication to a car using **EDIABAS** on a very low level.
+Using this module makes it possible to make advantage of the comfort features of Python by still allowing communication to a car using **EDIABAS** on a very low level.

 ## Table of contents
 1. [General Description](#1-general-description)